openlab-at-city-tech/openlab/wp-content/plugins/blog2social/readme.txt

 BLOG2SOCIAL PREMIUM

-* Share your content on over 20 networks: Facebook (profiles, pages and groups), X (formerly Twitter), LinkedIn (profiles and pages), XING (profiles and groups).
-VK, Pinterest, Instagram, TikTok, YouTube, Vimeo, VK, Reddit, Torial, Medium, Tumblr, Flickr, Bloglovin’, Diigo, Google Business Profile, Telegram, Ravelry, Discord, Instapaper and Mastodon, Bluesky and HumHub.
+* Share your content on over 21 networks: Facebook (profiles and pages), X (Twitter), LinkedIn (profiles and pages), XING (profiles).
+VK, Pinterest, Instagram, TikTok, YouTube, Vimeo, VK, Reddit, Torial, Medium, Tumblr, Flickr, Bloglovin’, Diigo, Google Business Profile, Telegram, Ravelry, Discord, Instapaper and Mastodon, Bluesky, HumHub and Band.
 * Schedule your posts and publish them at any time you’d like.
 * Automatically create, schedule and publish posts from content from your website.
 * Create stunning posts using image galleries or videos.